-Endometriosis is a life challenging disorder that affects over 1.5 million women in the UK - around one in 10 women from puberty to menopause although the impact may be felt for life.
+Endometriosis is a life challenging disorder that affects over 1.5 million women in the UK - 1 in 10 women and those assigned female at birth from puberty to menopause although the impact may be felt for life.
 It is a complex illness that is often not quickly diagnosed when women first present with symptoms.

-Evidence suggests that care can be delayed due to a lack of awareness and understanding of the disease amongst health care workers, which leads to lengthy diagnosis - it can take on average eight years for women to receive a full diagnosis and access the best treatment for their condition.
+Evidence suggests that care can be delayed due to a lack of awareness and understanding of the disease amongst health care workers, which leads to a lengthy diagnosis - it can take on average eight years for women to receive a full diagnosis and access the best treatment for their condition.